Maximus1285/cypress-realworld-app/README.md

 | list:dev:users | Provides id and username for users in the dev database                                                                                                                            |

 For a complete list of scripts see [package.json](./package.json)

-## Code Coverage Report

-The Cypress Real-World App uses the [@cypress/code-coverage](https://github.com/cypress-io/code-coverage) plugin to generate code coverage reports for the app frontend and backend.

-To generate a code coverage report:

-1. Run `yarn cypress:run --env coverage=true` and wait for the test run to complete.
-2. Once the test run is complete, you can view the report at `coverage/index.html`.

 ## 3rd Party Authentication Providers